Juni4567/gamier-gatsby-starter/src/pages/blog/photoswipe-and-slick-gallery-with-a-nice-lightbox.md

 // execute above function
 initPhotoSwipeFromDOM('#SlickPhotoswipGallery');

+$("#SlickPhotoswipGallery").slick({
+    dots: true,
+    arrows: true,
+    rows: 2,
+    speed: 300,
+    infinite: false,
+    centerMode: false,
+    slidesToShow: 3,
+    slidesToScroll: 3,
+    prevArrow: '<div class="slick-prev"><i class="i-chev-left-thin"></i><span class="sr-text">Previous</span></div>',
+    nextArrow: '<div class="slick-next"><i class="i-chev-right-thin"></i><span class="sr-text">Next</span></div>',
+    responsive: [{
+            breakpoint: 1024,
+            settings: {
+                slidesToShow: 3,
+                slidesToScroll: 3,
+                infinite: true,
+                // dots: true
+            }
+        },
+        {
+            breakpoint: 600,
+            settings: {
+                slidesToShow: 2,
+                slidesToScroll: 2
+            }
+        },
+        {
+            breakpoint: 480,
+            settings: {
+                slidesToShow: 1,
+                slidesToScroll: 1
+            }
+        }
+    ]
 });

+});
 ```

-Note: I have wrapped my code inside `scripts.js` in jQuery’s `document.ready` function just so it don’t get fired before our markup load.
+> Note: I have wrapped my code inside `scripts.js` in jQuery’s `document.ready` function just so it don’t get fired before our markup load.

-## 4. Add our slick carousel into the game

-The slick carousel is a really nice plugin for converting anything into a touch friendly carousel and all it needs is just load the plugin into your index.html and initialize it by targeting your gallery container with an id and append slick() with a dot in the end of your selector as you do in jquery like this `$(“#id”).slick();` The following is the code that you need to put in your `scripts.js` before our `document.ready` ends and after the PhotoSwipe calls and you are good to see a nice PhotoSwipe and slick gallery.
+## Wrapping Up

+We’ve covered a lot of ground in just 361 words.
+Here are a few bullets to sum it all up.
+You have…

+* Downloaded PhotoSwipe and Slick from GitHub.
+* Created the basic markup structure for starting a web-page.
+* Created markup for PhotoSwipe and Slick when combined together.
+* Learned how to initialize PhotoSwipe and Slick carousel.

+Oh, let me know in the comments if you found this tutorial useful!

+Thanks for reading.
+Did this article help you out?
+If it did, I hope you consider [sharing it](https://twitter.com/share?text=Photoswipe%20and%20Slick%20gallery%20to%20make%20a%20nice%20gallery%20Lightbox%20by%20@juni4567%20%F0%9F%91%87%20&url=https://gamier.co.uk/blog/photoswipe-and-slick-gallery-with-a-nice-lightbox/).
+You might help someone else out.
+Thanks so much!